Uzbekistan Travel Guide

 If you haven’t decided when to travel, we recommend visiting Uzbekistan during Navruz, a bright and vibrant holiday in March, or the Silk and Spices Festival, a colorful festival of Uzbek traditions held annually at the end of May in Bukhara.

-Citizens of 50 countries DO NOT NEED LOI (letter of invitation) from a licensed travel agency if they are obtaining a visa in their country of citizenship.
+Other countries need LOI (letter of invitation) from a licensed travel agency if they are obtaining a visa in their country of citizenship.

 Click below to learn more about visa support and visa application requirements.